 Traveling around the Netherlands, I’ve yet to meet a local who didn’t have wonderful memories of Efteling.
 Unlike Disneyland which costs a fortune, Efteling is reasonably priced and an integral part of Dutch upbringing.
 Many make regular trips to the park as they grow up, and they all have their favorite rides and attractions.
 When they heard I was going to the park for the first time, they were quite excited for me and wanted to hear back on what I liked the most.

-How to Visit Efteling in a Day
+How to Get to Efteling

 The Thursday we went to the park, it was overcast and scheduled to rain…a typical day in the Netherlands.
 I was excited.
 I used to try to time my visits to Disneyland in the same way, going during the week when the weather would be bad.
 I don’t mind a bit of rain, especially when some of the rides get you wet anyway.
 As it was, we did get a bit of light rain, but most of it was shortly after going on the rafting ride which also got us quite wet.